 We provide nothing but quality assured content from appropriately qualified professionals.
 Our contributors are registered with professional bodies, have practical experience of working with golfers (of a range of levels), and/or have undertaken doctoral research within golf.
 Learn more about them here.

-With so much information available and so many players actively working on the psychological side of the game; there has never been a better time for you to learn more and develop this side of your game.
+So much information is readily available and so many players actively work on the psychological side of the game.
+There has never been a better time for you to learn more about the psychology of golf.

-The problem that exists in the world of golf is that there is a lot of misleading information out there about the psychological side of the game.
-For you to fully understand this area, be able to apply principles and strategies to your play (or practice), see impact, and find working on the mental side of the game useful, requires some small effort on your part.
+Do not fall foul of the misleading information out there about the psychological side of the game.
+To fully understand this area, be able to apply principles and strategies to your play (or practice), see impact, and find working on the mental side of the game useful, requires some small effort on your part.

 Become an Educated Consumer

 Within the UK, to (legally) call oneself a Sport Psychologist requires a minimum of 3 years of undergraduate training, 1 year postgraduate training, and 2 further years of professional training (under the supervision of a Chartered Psychologist).
 The professional training pathway requires an individual to pass each degree, a further assessment of a comprehensive portfolio of practical evidence, and a verbal interview with peers to demonstrate they possess the competence to practice as an independent practitioner.
 Once all stages have been passed, a practitioner can then apply for professional status with a number of different professional bodies.

 The two professional bodies for sport psychology within the UK are the British Psychological Society (BPS) and the British Association of Sport and Exercise Science (BASES).
 The professional regulatory body for sport psychologists in the UK is the Health and Care Professions Council (HCPC).
 When working on the psychological side of your game ensure that you are working with either: